Cypress Creek High School (Texas): Academy system

 Each academy includes one Counselor and one Assistant Principal to guide the students (that total approximately 400–600 in each academy) toward the career that interests them.
 Additionally, each staff member will follow approximately 15 students during the year to help the students if needed.
 However, changes to academies may be made at the end of each school year if the student feels like his/her future lies in a different pathway.

 With the new academies and the administration of Cy Creek trying to steer the campus into a new way of teaching to better prepare the students for their future, a new bell schedule was implemented in the 2010–2011 school year.
 On Mondays, Tuesdays, and Fridays, the students attend their regular 7 classes with 6 minutes in between each class.
 However, Wednesdays and Thursdays implement a "Block Schedule" in order to get more information to the students in a longer class period.
 Wednesdays include 1st, 3rd, 5th, and 7th periods as well as an advocacy period in which a teacher advises a group of students (all students share gender, grade, and academy) in their high school career.
 On Thursdays, students attend 2nd, 4th, and 6th periods and are released from the campus at 12:58 (instead of the normal 2:30).
 This new schedule was implemented in order to include the advocacy time, and to allow for training of teachers during the extra time after school on Thursdays, without extending teacher's working hours.
 Although the plan had been met with a surprising liking from the students and parents, the bell schedule was eventually reverted to 7:20AM – 2:40PM for 5 days a week during the 2016–2017 school year.

-During the 2010–2011, 2011–2012, and 2012–2013 school years, the school will be expanding the academy program and changing it so that it fits the school the best.
-With the plan's implementation, the school has been awarded a grant for $500,000 in order to nurture the new program, and has been named a "High School that Works" (one of about 1000 nationwide and the only in Cy-Fair ISD).

-Newsweek rankings

-Cy Creek has repeatedly been rated as one of the top 1500 schools in America by Newsweek, with the 2009–2010 school year bringing it the rating 1487, just behind fellow Cy-Fair ISD school Langham Creek, the first time Langham Creek has ranked higher than Cy Creek in the Newsweek ratings.